WHATS HOT

 What to Do When Your Child Is Being Bullied at School

-Being bullied is a lot like being stuck in quicksand.
+Being is a lot like being stuck in quicksand.
 The more you fight it, the worse it gets.
 And unfortunately, bullying can range from something as seemingly innocuous as name-calling and teasing to more dangerous and physically violent behavior.
-Most will find themselves on the receiving end of name-calling or teasing at some point, and it can be really tough to deal with.
+Most children will find themselves on the receiving end of name-calling or teasing at some point, and it can be really tough to deal with.
 But there are ways to get help if you’re being bullied.

 Being bullied is no fun.
 No one wants to be the one getting hit, shoved or worse.
 And it’s not just something that goes away after childhood.
 Being bullied can stick with a person into adulthood and cause all sorts of problems, like anger, shame and helplessness.
 But most schools take bullying seriously and will discipline bullies, up to and including expelling them from .